NokNokMLS/BigDoorWyamBlog/input/posts/2019-12-07-the-digest-8th-december-2019.md

 Tags:
   - News.
 The Digest
 ---
-**_Today the Shops are CLOSED_**
+_**Today the Shops are CLOSED**_

-**December in Poland/ Warsaw- Capital Gold/ Poznan - The Poznan Dance/ Lodz - Tax Lottery/ Krakow - Climate March/ Tri-City - China Connection/ Wroclaw - Priest Punches Woman/ Biden Alibi/ Euro Qualified/ 6 Different Santa's/Up for Smokes and more**
+**Polish Education Adding up/ Warsaw - 50 year pay Gap/ Lodz - MMA Dates/ Krakow - Merkel Visits Auschwitz/ Tri-City - It All Began in Gdansk/ Wroclaw - NY Eve Lineup/ Coke Haul/ VolleyBall 2021/ Tusk shoots Trump?/ Black Fridays and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)